samartho4/Mathematics-for-Machine-Learning-and-Data-Science/README.md

 ## Mathematics for Machine Learning and Data Science

-This repository is a collection of all the files, resources, notes, and code that I used to learn Mathematics for Machine Learning and Data Science.
-All the code and notes here have been gathered from various sources, and I have compiled them into this repository.
+This repository is kind of collection of all the files, resources, notes, and code that I used to learn Mathematics for Machine Learning and Data Science.

 ### Note:
 The repository is not yet fully complete.
 I am working to compile and organize more materials.